D

 [!NOTE] Make sure to turn the authentication on the Drupal MCP module settings page.

-are set, the token will be used over the username and password.DRUPAL_AUTH_PASSWORD
+[!NOTE] If bothandDRUPAL_AUTH_TOKEN/DRUPAL_AUTH_USERare set, the token will be used over the username and password.DRUPAL_AUTH_PASSWORD

 Example usage with token: